ddadaal/simstate-i18n/README.md

   // The id of the language.
 Any unique string is acceptable.
   id: "en",

-  // Strings that can be used to uniquely present the language.
-Used in getLanguage function.
-  langStrings: ["en", "en_US"],

   // The name of the language
   name: "English",